elzurdo/yaniv/README.md

 In the current format `yaniv` can run a game with `N` players from an overlooker's point of view.
 One nice feature added is calculating the statistics of a Yaniv declaration being successful.
-It is currently corret for two players, and for above, for the sake of simplicity, it (incorrectly) assumes independence of the cards of the potential Assafers.
+It is currently correct for two players, and for above, for the sake of simplicity, it (incorrectly) assumes independence of the cards of the potential Assafers.

 To run a game:
 ```python3